pmean/build-website/text/99/hypo.md

 Once you have a well defined research hypothesis, though, these details will fall into place.
 Hah, hah, did I really say that?
-The rest of the protocol is still pretty darn hard, but it would have been impossible if you didn\'t have that research hypothesis.
+The rest of the protocol is still pretty darn hard, but it would have been impossible if you didn't have that research hypothesis.

 **To determine an appropriate sample size, you need a research hypothesis, an estimate of the standard deviation of your outcome measure, and assessment of how much change is considered clinically relevant**.
-Hey, you\'re already a third of the way there!
+Hey, you're already a third of the way there!
 Finding a standard deviation requires either reviewing previous research on that outcome measure or running a pilot study.
 The clinically relevant difference is a judgement that is made solely on medical knowledge.
 Your